ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 ## (Subjective) practical tips for fast editing
 I'm writing this with math-heavy LaTeX in real-time university lectures in mind, where speed is crucial; these tips might be overkill for more relaxed use cases.
-In no particular order, here are some tips based on my personal experience:
+In no particular order, here are some useful tips based on my personal experience:

 - Use automatic completion whenever possible.
   This technically makes UltiSnips use more computing resources---see the warning in `:help UltiSnips-autotrigger`---but I am yet to notice a perceptible slow-down on modern hardware.
-  For example, I regularly use 100+ auto-trigger snippets on a 2.5 GHz dual-core i5 processor and 8 gigabytes of RAM without any problems.
+  For example, I regularly use 100+ auto-trigger snippets on a 2.5 GHz dual-core i5 processor and 8 gigabytes of RAM (typical, even modest specs by today's standards) without any problems.

 - Use *short* snippet triggers.
   Like one-, two-, or and *maybe* three-character triggers.